Building A Text-Based Chemical Structure Rendering Tool With And For Claude

 - The current stdio-based MCP integration in Claude provides limited support for rendering ANSI color codes.
 Unfortunately at the moment this means the

-chemsciiMCP server does not provide the same color rendering as the CLI. - Having ASCII chemistry in my terminal is unexpectedly entertaining.
+chemsciiMCP server does not provide the same color rendering as the CLI.

 Check out chemscii on GitHub or install with pip install chemscii.